markleboeuf/website-hugo/content/portfolio/early_trend_detection.md

                            final_class = 'unknown')
 ```

 Next we'll union our test and training datasets together.
 We'll also change the time-stamps in our testing data set, despite the fact that our training data is from 2015 and our testing data is from 2016.
 We are going to initially set K to 10.
 The reason why we're using such a high number is that some of the test stocks will match with other test stocks.
 Obviously these wont have labels, so we only want to consider matches with training stocks.
-This section will take a few minutes to run, so now would be a good time to heat up a hot pocket if you're hungry.
+This section will take a few minutes to run.

 ```
 # change the dates to match with those in the reference df